Authored by the expert who managed and guided the team behind the Slovakia Property Pack

 What property types can foreigners legally buy in Bratislava right now?

-The most important legal condition to understand is that you only become the owner once the Real Estate Cadastre officially registers your title, not when you sign the contract.
+The most important legal condition in Bratislava is that the buyer becomes safe only when the Slovak Real Estate Cadastre registers the ownership change.

 Finally, please note that our pack about the property market in Bratislava is specifically tailored to foreigners.